9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 The barcode encoding process can largely be table-driven, in which we use small tables of bit patterns to decide how to encode each digit.
-Haskell\'s bread-and-butter data types, lists and tuples, are not well suited to use for tables whose elements may be accessed randomly.
+Haskell's bread-and-butter data types, lists and tuples, are not well suited to use for tables whose elements may be accessed randomly.
 A list has to be traversed linearly to reach the /k/th element.
-A tuple doesn\'t have this problem, but Haskell\'s type system makes it difficult to write a function that takes a tuple and an element offset and returns the element at that offset within the tuple.
-(We\'ll explore why in the exercises below.)
+A tuple doesn't have this problem, but Haskell's type system makes it difficult to write a function that takes a tuple and an element offset and returns the element at that offset within the tuple.
+(We'll explore why in the exercises below.)

 The usual data type for constant-time random access is of course the array.
 Haskell provides several array data types.
-We\'ll thus represent our encoding tables as arrays of strings.
+We'll thus represent our encoding tables as arrays of strings.

-The simplest array type is in the `Data.Array` module, which we\'re using here.
+The simplest array type is in the `Data.Array` module, which we're using here.
 This presents arrays that can contain values of any Haskell type.
 Like other common Haskell types, these arrays are immutable.
 An immutable array is populated with values just once, when it is created.
 Its contents cannot subsequently be modified.
-(The standard libraries also provide other array types, some of which are mutable, but we won\'t cover those for a while.)
+(The standard libraries also provide other array types, some of which are mutable, but we won't cover those for a while.)

 :::: captioned-content